On this page

 - minimal overheads – for example, the start-up easily operates from a garage or spare room

 - use of credit cards and reliance on advances from customers

-- use of networks (the product or service works well through direct sales and contacts)
+- use of networks – the product or service works well through direct sales and contacts

 - leasing, rather than buying equipment

-- multiskilling (the CEO is also the cleaner; teams and defined roles come later).
+- multi-skilling – the CEO is also the cleaner, teams and defined roles come later.

-- suits the very small business that cannot attract venture capital due to its size (but the business may attract capital from larger investors once it has grown and positioned itself
+- suits the very small business that can't attract venture capital due to its size – but the business may attract capital from larger investors once it has grown and positioned itself

 A web search using the phrase 'bootstrapping business' will bring up many websites with tips and strategies for the entrepreneurial business person who has a great idea, but no finance.